Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/infrastructure.md

 ## Provisioning

 When provisioning infrastructure in the SDDC, the primary focus is on the hosts, which are the underlying compute and storage for the virtual machine.
+In AVS, you can choose either thin provisioning or thick provisioning for the virtual disks of your VMs based on your specific storage requirements, performance considerations, and anticipated growth of the VMs.Thin provisioning optimizes storage utilization by allocating storage on-demand, reducing the wastage of unused space, while thick provisioning uses the full amount of allocated storage space immediately reserved and allocated for a VM.

+### Recommendations

+ - If storage efficiency is a priority and you want to minimize unused storage consumption, look to use thin provisioning
+ - If your application requires consistent and high-performance storage access, thick provisioning may be a better

+ #### Assessment Questions
+- Are there thick and/or thin provisioning storage policies in use?

 ### Capacity and Resource Utilization